 These smaller printing presses may print in sheets that are A3 or A2.
 The one thing that makes them similar is that they are sheet fed printing presses.
 This means that the paper that the printing press prints onto is cut into individual sheets.
 Depending on the size of your catalogue pages you will get several pages on each large, printed sheet.
 For example, if the printing press uses two sheets you can print eight A4 catalogue pages at a time.
 This is based on printing both sides of the sheet.
 These pages are then cut down folded and bound to make the final printed catalogue.

 Medium Run Catalogues

 Defining what constitutes a medium run catalogue is somewhat open to interpretation.
-For the purposes of this editorial, let’s say it is a 160-page catalogue with a four-page cover and you are looking to print 10,000 copies.
+For the purposes of this editorial, let’s say its a 160-page catalogue with a four-page cover and you are looking to print 10,000 copies.

 For this type of project, the perfecto printing presses are ideal.
 These presses tend to print A0 sheets of paper which is slightly over A1 size.
 This allows you to print 8 double sided pages at a time therefore creating 16 catalogue pages.

 These presses also prints both sides of the paper in one pass, saving time and money.
 Perfecto printing presses usually tend to print onto sheets of paper A0 size as previously mentioned.
 However, some of these presses can also fit a reel of paper.
 A reel of paper is where the paper is on a large spindle, like you may have seen on the huge newspaper printing presses.

 Run Printing Presses (Web)

 Web presses are the largest type of printing presses available.
 These are huge pieces of machinery and are used for producing long runs of catalogues, which will run into thousands of copies.